top of page

 Lunch.

-Processing of the earths and rocks that we found on the walk; painting a fresco using these prepared pigments.
+Afternoon: Pigment workshop - the processing of the coloured earths found on the walk and the painting of a small fresco using these pigments.

 Dinner